 Bachelor of Arts in Liberal Studies (General Track)

 The Bachelor of Arts (BA) in Liberal Studies allows students to plan an individualized interdisciplinary curriculum, integrating courses from across the schools of the university.
 Given the diverse courses taken by those with a Liberal Studies degree, those graduating from this program have an uncommon breadth of knowledge.
 This degree is attractive to an undergraduate who desires broad, expansive thinking.
 It is also especially valuable for those who have returned to university with earlier credits to finish a general studies degree.
 Students are encouraged to combine this degree with a minor area of concentration or a specialization.
+For the Nursing Specialization (formerly Pre-Nursing) click here.

 This major offers students deep and well-rounded preparation for future professional or graduate study in Law or Business, as well as Communications, Criminal Justice, Education, History, Humanities, Philosophy, Political Science, Psychology, and Theology.